viktorvan/EventFlowParser/README.md

 ## Generated code files
 #### Functions.cs

-A C# class with functions corresponding to the http endpoints and service bus triggers defined in the flow.
+A C# class with Azure Functions corresponding to the http endpoints and service bus triggers defined in the flow.

 #### generated.json
-Part of an arm-template with variables and resource for topics and subscrptions:
+Part of an arm-template with variables and resources for service bus topics and subscriptions:

 ## Usage